 2. Motion Blur – Motion blur happens when elements in the scene are moving while the picture is being taken.
 This can be intentional, as in showing the movement in water or traffic.
 Or it can be unintentional, when the shutter speed is too low and you see movement in your subject.
 The faster the subject is moving, the faster your shutter speed needs to be in order to capture it without blur.

 Parts of a photo can be blurry with a shallow depth of field.
 This effect is typically intentional, with the subject of the photo in focus and the background or foreground out of focus.

 4. Missed Focus – Sometimes a photographer misses focus.
 This happens more often in scenes with moving subjects.
 Some cameras and lenses simply have bad autofocus performance.
 With each improvement in camera and lens technology, missed focus is less and less of a problem.
 However, a photographer still needs to train his or her instincts, use the right focus modes, and use the right techniques to prevent the issue.

 5. Air Quality – On a foggy day, a polluted day, or a humid day, particles in the air can affect the sharpness of a photo.
 Hazy or dusty conditions can lead to a lack of sharpness and reduced contrast in your images.
 This can lead to an artistic, dreamy effect if used intentionally.

 6. Subject Too Far Away – In general, the further the subject is from the camera, the higher your chance of getting blurry photos.
 Chances of air particles interfering, camera shake, missed focus all go up.’

 Sometimes your camera or your lens needs to be recalibrated.
 For more information, see this article on how to recalibrate your lenses.

 Tips to Avoid Blurry Photos

-- Use the appropriate shutter speed – Though many factors go into this decision, a good rule of thumb is to stick to the reciprocal of your focal length.
+Use the appropriate shutter speed – Though many factors go into this decision, a good rule of thumb is to stick to the reciprocal of your focal length.
 This is called the reciprocal rule.
 So if you’re shooting at 200mm, keep your shutter speed at 1/200th or up.